A high-level overview of China digital and advertising landscape

 This data point means that every brand needs to be a mobile-first (or only) approach.

 c) Baidu, Alibaba, and Tencent (BAT) have more than 60% share of the entire digital advertising market.
 This percentage is expected to rise to 70% in the next few years.
-This means partnerships with BAT for brands and agencies in China is an absolute Must.
+This means strong partnerships with BAT for brands and agencies in China is an absolute Must.

 d) With more than 600 million gamers, this is an important area where brands need to explore how to leverage.
 Nearly 70% of internet users in China watch gaming video content, so we have a very engaged audience.